Object Relational Mapping

 java -jar javaxt-orm.jar /path/to/model.js /output

-Below is a simple example of an input Javascript file with an Address model.
+Below is a simple example of a file in Javascript format with an Address model.

 var package = "com.example.models";